 The new night owl versus early bird debate centers not on bedtimes, but on when you take a shower.
-Where do you fall on the shower at night or in the morning spectrum?
+Where do you fall on the shower in the morning or at night spectrum?
 It seems as if there are a lot of strong feelings on either side with people who shower at night convinced that it helps them sleep and people who shower in the morning secure in the knowledge that it wakes them up and gets them moving.

 Your preference may depend in part on whether or not you're a morning person.
 If you need extra sleep in the morning, your routine may not include time for a shower, especially when you add in dealing with wet hair.
 And if you have trouble falling asleep at bedtime, your nighttime process may be helped by a shower.